at3e/at3e.github.io/about.md

 **Biodata**

 I hold a bachelor's degree from Jadavpur University and a Master's degree from The Indian Institute of Technology Madras(IITM) in Electrical Engineering(EE), with a specialisation in Signal Processing and Communication Systems and a keen interest in solving inverse problems in signal processing.
 I have worked in speech and image processing domains, and my projects so far involve a combination of signal processing theory and applied ML.
 During my MS program, I was trained in research practices such as planning an experiment and writing at the [Computational Imaging Lab](https://www.ee.iitm.ac.in/comp_photolab/).
-I work in the EDA industry and understand and develop ML algorithms for graph analysis.
+I currently work in the EDA industry.

 Apart from research, I enjoy reading crime fiction and playing the violin.